fommil/fpmortals/manuscript/frontmatter.md

 Thank you to the readers who gave feedback on early drafts of this text.

-Some conference talks were particularly helpful for my own understanding of the concepts that are in this book.
+Some material was particularly helpful for my own understanding of the concepts that are in this book.
 Thanks to Juan Manuel Serrano for [All Roads Lead to Lambda](https://skillsmatter.com/skillscasts/9904-london-scala-march-meetup#video), Pere Villega for [On Free Monads](http://perevillega.com/understanding-free-monads), Dick Wall and Josh Suereth for [For:
 What is it Good For?](https://www.youtube.com/watch?v=WDaw2yXAa50), Erik Bakker for [Options in Futures, how to unsuck them](https://www.youtube.com/watch?v=hGMndafDcc8), Noel Markham for [ADTs for the Win!](https://www.47deg.com/presentations/2017/06/01/ADT-for-the-win/), Sukant Hajra for [Classy Monad Transformers](https://www.youtube.com/watch?v=QtZJATIPB0k), Luka Jacobowitz for [Optimizing Tagless Final](https://typelevel.org/blog/2017/12/27/optimizing-final-tagless.html), Vincent Marquez for [Index your
-State](https://www.youtube.com/watch?v=JPVagd9W4Lo), Yi Lin Wei and Zainab Ali for their tutorials at Hack The Tower meetups.
+State](https://www.youtube.com/watch?v=JPVagd9W4Lo), [The Continuation Monad](http://www.haskellforall.com/2012/12/the-continuation-monad.html) by Gabriel Gonzalez, Yi Lin Wei and Zainab Ali for their tutorials at Hack The Tower meetups.

 The helpul souls who patiently explained things to me: Merlin Göttlinger, Edmund Noble, Fabio Labella, Adelbert Chang, Michael Pilquist, Paul Snively, Daniel